 Assumption, Red Sox Partner to Provide Innovative Opportunities for Students, Worcester

-Assumption College announced that it has entered into a partnership with the Worcester Red Sox as the exclusive higher education sponsor and one of the team’s 21 founding partners.
-Through this partnership, perhaps the only one-of-its-kind in the country, Assumption students will benefit from guaranteed internships and scholarships as the College enhances its commitment to the redevelopment and revitalization of Worcester.
+Assumption announced that it has entered into a partnership with the Worcester Red Sox as a higher education sponsor and one of the team’s 21 founding partners.
+Through this partnership, Assumption students will benefit from internships and scholarships as the University enhances its commitment to the redevelopment and revitalization of Worcester.

 “Today I am proud to announce that we are all Hounds,” said Larry Lucchino, chairman and co-owner of the Pawtucket (soon to be Worcester) Red Sox.
 “The partnership that President Cesareo talked about is something that is very unique in baseball.
 It is a multidimensional educational partnership.
 When I was an undergraduate at Princeton, there was a slogan, ‘education through athletics.’
 I think what we are doing here is extending the concept of education through professional athletics by opening our doors to you and your doors to us so that we can work together to expand the educational experiences of those who are fortunate enough to call Assumption their home.”

 Through this strategic partnership with the Worcester Red Sox, Polar Park will become a classroom for Assumption students.
-They will be provided guaranteed access to internships that will complement the College’s academic programs in business studies, data analytics, human services and rehabilitation studies, the communications track in English, and many more.
+Internships will complement the institution's academic programs in business studies, data analytics, human services and rehabilitation studies, the communications track in English, and many more.
 The partnership will also expand students’ access to higher education through in the form of scholarships from the Worcester Red Sox that will be matched by Assumption.

-With this first-of-its-kind partnership—one that has the potential to become a model for other minor league baseball teams to emulate–Assumption College will have a very tangible and highly visible presence in downtown to create innovative community learning programming in conjunction with the Worcester Red Sox and the city of Worcester.
+With this partnership, Assumption will have a very tangible and highly visible presence in downtown to create innovative community learning programming in conjunction with the Worcester Red Sox and the city of Worcester.

-The ballpark and team will become an extension of the College’s footprint and influence as it introduces the Assumption educational enterprise to downtown Worcester by utilizing the academic assets of Assumption to provide unique learning opportunities to players, students and residents of the greater Worcester area.
-The College will offer after-school programs as well as English as a Second Language courses.
+The ballpark and team will become an extension of the institution's footprint and influence as it introduces the Assumption educational enterprise to downtown Worcester by utilizing the academic assets of Assumption to provide unique learning opportunities to players, students and residents of the greater Worcester area.
+The institution will offer after-school programs as well as English as a Second Language courses.

 “This partnership allows Assumption an opportunity to make a difference in the city and in the lives of its citizens,” added President Cesareo.
 “Assumption today is contributing to the on-going ascendancy of Worcester as the second-largest city in New England.”

-An Assumption graduate who works with the Pawtucket Red Sox shared how the College prepared him for a career in professional baseball.
+An Assumption graduate who works with the Pawtucket Red Sox shared how the University prepared him for a career in professional baseball.

 On Tuesday, Nov.
 6, millions of Americans voted in the midterm elections, but in Worcester, city residents also cast votes for the new name of the Triple-A affiliate of the World Champion Boston Red Sox, who will move to Worcester in 2021.
 Though the partnership was announced only two weeks ago, the...Nov.
 7, 2018